Unity-Technologies/Unity-Robotics-Hub/tutorials/pick_and_place/2_ros_tcp.md

 ## Troubleshooting

-- If the error `[rosrun] Found the following, but they're either not files, or not executable: server_endpoint.py` appears, the Python script may need to be marked as executable via `chmod +x ~/catkin_ws/src/ros_unity_control/scripts/server_endpoint.py`.
+- If the error `[rosrun] Found the following, but they're either not files, or not executable: server_endpoint.py` appears, the Python script may need to be marked as executable via `chmod +x ~/catkin_ws/src/niryo_moveit/scripts/server_endpoint.py`.

-- If Unity fails to find a network connection, ensure that the ROS IP address is entered into the Host Name in the Motion Planning Service component in Unity.
-Additionally, ensure that the `ros_tcp_ip` address matches in the `server_endpoint.py` value, and that `unity_machine_ip` is your Unity machine's IP.
+- If Unity fails to find a network connection, ensure that the ROS IP address is entered correctly as the Host Name in the RosConnector component in Unity.

 ---